redseacomputing/redseacomputing.github.io/pages/about.markdown

 I have decided to develop my solutions test-driven.

 After knowing the basics of that, I began to refactor my code.
-Therefore, in my oppinion solid development is based on test driven development and Clean Code.
+Therefore, in my opinion, solid development is based on test-driven development and Clean Code.

 Nowadays I introduce myself into refactoring tactics to make